kparginos/PaymentsSensor_Setup/README.md

 # PaymentsSensor Containers Update
 This setup will involve the usage of three(3) different containers under Docker-Compose infrastructure.
-Currenctly only the first two(2) containers will be availiable, containting the database and the Configuration API
+These containers are described as following:
+1. The Database container which will maintain all the configuration information for the Email Scanner API
+2. The Email Scanner Configiuration API
+3. The Email Scanner API

-* Current release v1.0.0
+* Current release v1.0.1

 <p>
 <details><summary>How to update the container on a host machine</summary>